denten-books/plain-text/main.md

 status of the system.

 The movement from medium to format, radically destabilizes Goodman's original insight.
-Where he begins with physical properties of matter (divisible, or indivisible, dense, or continuous), Katz ends with format imposed on matter from without: undifferentiated matter like cake is only analog until someone cuts it into pieces.
+Where Goodman begins with physical properties of matter (divisible, or indivisible, dense, or continuous), Katz ends with format imposed on matter from without: undifferentiated matter like cake is only analog until someone cuts it into pieces.
 Furthermore, the ontological status of cake changes